judering/judering.github.io/live/index.md

 ---
 # PERFORMANCES (by piece):

+## All You Can Do Is Hang On For Dear Life (2024) - flute and piano
+- Lina Andonovska and Alex Raineri, Queens's University, Belfast, October 17th, Harty Room, Music Building, 13.10.

-## The River Was Never Afraid - written for Evlana ensemble
+## The River Was Never Afraid (2024) - written for Evlana ensemble
 - Evlana ensemble, Finding a Voice Festival, Clonmel, Ireland, 7,30pm, STAC chapel.

 ## The Sylph (2017) - one of the Ring Lieder collection.